 Is it the fear of rejection, reaction and retaliation over our “NO” that overwhelms our mind?
 What does it actually take to stand up and say “No, I don’t agree with this or I don’t want to do this or I don’t like this”?

-I know life’s dictionary has lot more words than a “NO” and they enjoy a better usage in our routine and not-so-routine situations but a “NO” sometimes here & there can serve as breathers….. maybe a “NO” will give that much needed pause where one has the time to “Look before you leap”… And maybe then there will be less baggage of “NOs” , grudges and regrets.
+I know life’s dictionary has lot more words than a “NO” and they enjoy a better usage in our routine and not-so-routine situations but a “NO” sometimes here and there can serve as breathers….. maybe a “NO” will give that much-needed pause where one has the time to “Look before you leap”… And maybe then there will be less baggage of “NOs” , grudges and regrets.

 Contributed By: Ritu Bhatnagar [email protected]